NikolaiRadke/JQ6500-rescue-tool/README.md

 ## Related sites

 The JQ6500-16p has it issues, but is very easy to handle with an unbeaten price.
-If you are interested in other project or in programming the module by yourself, here are some related sites you may be interested in.
+If you are interested in other project or in programing the module by yourself, here are some related sites you may be interested in.

 **Arduino library**